broadinstitute/warp/pipelines/skylab/smartseq2_single_sample/SmartSeq2SingleSample.changelog.md

 # 5.1.5
 2021-09-13 (Date of Last Commit)

-* Updated Picard.wdl and LoomUtils.wdl for Single Nucleus SmartSeq2
+* Updated Picard.wdl and LoomUtils.wdl for Single Nucleus SmartSeq2.
+These changes do not affect SmartSeq2SingleSample

 # 5.1.4
 2021-09-02 (Date of Last Commit)